mattjcurry/Presentations/Availability/Availability.md

 ---

-# Now that we have got the point across.
+# Now that we have got the point across

 ---

 # The failed promise of ITIL
-## Operational frameworks won't help you engineer better systems.
+## Operational frameworks won't help you engineer better systems

 - X% of outages are caused my change is not an actionable metric.
 - Human Error is not a legitimate root cause because it does not address the problem that humans should not be able to make an entire system fail.